What better time than the start of a new financial year to review your financial calendar.

-That is ok too; it is good to know which goals are going to make the most impact for you during the year and to prioritise these goals.
+That is ok too; it is good to know which goals are going to make the most impact on you during the year and to prioritise these goals.

 This is something you can factor into every month of your calendar.

-For example if you have a credit card debt of $5,000 and you decide you can pay off a couple hundred dollars each month, add that to your financial calendar with dates for the payments to make it a concrete commitment.
+For example, if you have a credit card debt of $5,000 and you decide you can pay off a couple of hundred dollars each month, add that to your financial calendar with dates for the payments to make it a concrete commitment.